vga101/gaiasky/docs/Configuration.rst

 than 4 threads are available in the CPU.
 Otherwise its overhead makes it slower than the single-threaded version, so use it at your own risk.
 This allows the program to use more than one CPUs for the processing.
-More detailed info can be found in the :ref:`performance <performance section>`.
+More detailed info can be found in the :ref:`performance section <performance>`.

 Levels of Detail (LOD)
 ----------------------